Information Theoretic cutting of a cake: Proof of Trembling Hand Perfect Equilibrium (THP)

 \subsection{Alice's Information Sets}

 Assume $\is = (g_A, a^{k-1},b^{k-1})$ is a given information set for Alice.
 Assume $n_g(k)$ and $n_l(k)$ are the number of gains and losses of Alice in this information set as was defined in \eqref{eq:ng-nl} which could be computed by having $\theta$.
 We shall fix strategy $S^\epsilon$ for all other information sets and find the optimal strategy in $\is$.
-Following the same discussion we had for Alice, we should just consider terms passing through $\is$ and also we shall consider just gains in stages $k$ through $n$, In other words, we want to show that
+Such a strategy would be relevant only if we pass through $\theta$.
+Upon reaching $\theta$, Alice's strategy would be a combination of playing $\risky$ and $\nonrisky$.
+However, since the resulting maximization is linear and hence could be restricted to pure strategies in this information set, it suffices to show that the action given by strategy $S$ in $\is$ is optimal.
+Also, note that since $\theta$ is given, Alice's gains at stages $1$ through $k-1$ could be deterministically calculated.
+Therefore, we only need to consider gains at stages $k$ through $n$ and show that playing according to the strategy in $\is$ is optimal.
+In other words, we want to show that for sufficiently small $\epsilon$, the maximum